 |Contributory Negligence-Limit to Plaintiff's Recovery||If Plaintiff's fault is of less degree than defendant's, he may recover amount diminished in proportion to degree of his own fault; if plaintiff's fault is equal to or greater than defendant, he may not recover at all (§16-64-122)|

 |Contribution Among Tortfeasors||Yes; §§16-61-201 to 212|

 A plaintiff must be able to prove the following five elements in order to collect damages for injuries resulting from the defendant's negligence:

 Research the Law

 Arkansas Negligence Law: Related Resources

 Arkansas has a variety of different negligence and consumer tort laws that apply to a wide range of injuries.
 Finding the right Arkansas attorney who is well-versed in Arkansas' contributory negligence regulations can make all the difference in getting you the maximum award you're entitled to.
-If you have a personal injury matter or a legal dispute, it's in your best interests to contact an Arkansas injury attorney for a free claim evaluation.
+If you have a personal injury matter or a legal dispute, it's in your best interests to contact an Arkansas injury attorney near you.